 Professionals might want both tools.
 The drawknife will give you a versatile and convenient tool for making delicate and larger cuts, while the spokeshave helps you make delicate design details that your drawknife simply can’t do.

 Quick Look: Our Top Choices

 The STANLEY Spokeshave is a durable, efficient, and easy-to-use tool.
 It is designed for curved work, such as when you are shaping a chair seat.
 The cutters are designed to be adjusted according to the depth of cut and thickness for the job.

 The tool has a flat base for both flat and convex surfaces, making it more versatile.
 It also comes with a vinyl pouch for easy and safe storage.
 STANLEY backs the product with a limited lifetime warranty.

 Our Favorite Drawknife: Timber Tuff TMB-08DS Straight Draw Shave Tool

 This Timber Tuff Drawknife includes a sharp 8-inch straight blade that is 5 millimeters thick and angled at 30 degrees.
 This provides fast and accurate work.
-The blade is also made of steel, ensuring that it is hard and long-lasting.
-Meanwhile, the handles are made with wood so that you can have a comfortable yet secure hold.
-This tool comes with a 1-year limited manufacturer’s warranty.
+The blade is also made of steel, ensuring it is durable and long-lasting.
+Meanwhile, the handles are made of wood so that you can have a comfortable yet secure hold.
+The Timber Tuff comes with a 1-year limited manufacturer’s warranty.

 Even though some experts may be able to use spokeshaves and drawknives interchangeably, the two tools are different.
-Spokeshaves are better for more delicate work and beginners, while drawknives are better for experienced users and rougher cuts.
+Spokeshaves are better for more delicate work, while drawknives are better for rougher cuts.
 Professionals will be wise to get both tools because of their different functions and benefits.